My Favorite Rib Recipe, Plus 8 Tips for Righteous Ribs

 Twelve years ago this month, I began working for Steven Raichlen, the world’s foremost authority on international grilling and barbecue.
-My first major project was testing recipes for Raichlen on Ribs, Ribs, Outrageous Ribs (now titled Best Ribs Ever).
+My first major project was testing recipes for Steven’s book Best Ribs Ever.
 My brand-new Weber Performer—I didn’t own a smoker in those days—and I turned out slab after slab of ribs during the spring of 2005, which I would vacuum seal and pack with frozen gel packs and overnight to Steven’s home in Miami.
 Pastrami Ribs.
 Mint Julep Ribs.
 Even tongue-in-cheek Rabbi’s Ribs.

 But my absolute favorite ribs were Cousin Dave’s Chocolate-Chipotle Ribs.
 What a hit they were at that year’s Fourth of July bash!
-They were slathered in a finger-lickin’-good wet rub featuring chipotle chiles, fresh lime juice, and a small amount of heat-taming chocolate, much like Mexican mole, then indirect grilled at a fairly high temperature—325 degrees with soaked wood chips for about 2 hours.
+They were slathered in an irresistible wet rub featuring chipotle chiles, fresh lime juice, and just the right dose of heat-taming chocolate, much like Mexican mole, then indirect grilled at a fairly high temperature—325 degrees with soaked wood chips for about 2 hours.
 Those were good bones.
 Superlative bones.
 Why have the ribs I’ve made lately not measured up?

 This year’s Fourth of July guests are going to be treated to the ribs they remember.
 And with shorter cooking times at higher temperatures, I can turn out 12 racks of righteous ribs in about 6 hours in advance of the party.
 (I can cook four racks of ribs at a time using Steven’s Best of Barbecue rib rack.)
 And the next time a new fad comes down the pike, I won’t be so quick to jump on board.
 Here are a few of my rib tips: